Playboy (USA)

 What's brasher than M*A*S*H, bigger than the Hulk, sexier than Charlie's Angels and harder to follow than the Road Runner?
 A soap opera, of course—and the loveliest soap stars of all reveal a lot more than plot lines in their dazzling debut in our pages.

-120 BETWEEN ROCK AND A SOFT PLACE—article Stephen King
+120 BETWEEN ROCK AND A SOFT PLACE—article STEPHEN KING

 America's reigning creep-show barker is horrified at the beating up of the beat.
 Can rock take a stand and carry the day, or is the dead zone dead ahead?
 Also: a visit with an embattled hard-rock disc jock trying to preserve a place for his music.